 Counties represented in this collection are Cabarrus, Davidson, Davie, Forsyth, Rowan, Stokes, Surry, and Yadkin.

 The North Carolina Room is home to several early local newspapers.
 They include the Winston-Salem Journal, Twin City Sentinel Winston-Salem Peoples Press, The Chronicle and others.
 Step back into history with these pages from the past.

 Copies made from microfilm are 15 cents each.

 Winston-Salem Chronicle (1974-1996)

 The North Carolina Room owns most of the Geological Survey maps for North Carolina, as well as two partial series of modern historical maps.
 The Hughes maps show early trails, mills, etc., as well as early land owners.
 The North Carolina Room also owns selected Sanborn Fire Insurance maps for Winston-Salem and other North Carolina cities.
 Patrons may also consult the county road maps prepared by the state.
 Some of our early maps are digitized as part of the North Carolina Maps project and for property research the Sanborn Fire Insurance Maps are also digitized.

-The North Carolina Room receives tens of magazines including: State, the North Carolina Historical Review, the Journal of Early Southern Decorative Arts, the North Carolina Genealogical Society Journal, and the Forsyth County Genealogical Society Journal.
-Earlier years are bound and are found in the North Carolina Room.
+The North Carolina Collection receives magazines of local interest including: Our State, the North Carolina Historical Review, the Journal of Early Southern Decorative Arts, the North Carolina Genealogical Society Journal, and the Forsyth County Genealogical Society Journal.
+Earlier years are bound and are found in the North Carolina Collection research room.